High-capillarity limit and smoothing effect of large solutions for a multi-dimensional generic non-conservative

 Consequently, using $\mathcal{W}_t\leq \kappa^{-\delta}\mathcal{N}_3, \mathcal{D}_t\leq \kappa^{-\delta}\mathcal{N}_2$ in the definition of $T_q^*$ and $\mathcal{D}_t<\mathcal{N}_1$ which have been obtained, we deduce from the assumption \eqref{avelocity} and the estimates \eqref{pri-21}-\eqref{pri-2} that

 and

 By \eqref{mao1}, \eqref{mao2} and a standard continuity argument, we have $T_q^*=T_q$.

-Furthermore, using the uniform estimates \eqref{253} in the definition of $T_q^*=T_q$ and the Cauchy-Lipschitz theorem, we can extend the existence time beyond $T_q$, which leads to a contradiction on the maximality of $T_{q}$.
+Furthermore, by using the uniform estimates \eqref{253} in the definition of $T_q^*=T_q$ and the Cauchy-Lipschitz theorem, we can extend the existence time beyond $T_q$, which leads to a contradiction regarding the maximality of $T_{q}$.
 Therefore, we deduce $T_{q}=\infty$, so $(n^{\pm,q}, u^{\pm,q})$ to the problem \eqref{sys-Friedrich} exists globally and fulfills the uniform estimates \eqref{253}.

-By a standard compactness process (see \cite{bahouri1}, pp. 442–444), one can get a limit $(n^\pm,u^\pm)$ of a subsequence $(n^{\pm,q_k},u^{\pm,q_k})$ with $q_{k}\rightarrow\infty$ such that the approximate problems \eqref{sys-Friedrich} for $(n^{\pm,q_k},u^{\pm,q_k})$ converge to the Cauchy problem \eqref{system-perturb1} in the sense of distributions.
+By a standard compactness process (see \cite{bahouri1}, pp. 442–444), one can obtain a limit $(n^\pm,u^\pm)$ of a subsequence $(n^{\pm,q_k},u^{\pm,q_k})$ with $q_{k}\rightarrow\infty$ such that the approximate problems \eqref{sys-Friedrich} for $(n^{\pm,q_k},u^{\pm,q_k})$ converge to the Cauchy problem \eqref{system-perturb1} in the sense of distributions.
 By virtue of the uniform estimates \eqref{253} and the Fatou property, $(n^\pm,u^\pm)$ is indeed a global strong solution to the problem \eqref{system-perturb2} and satisfies the properties \eqref{eq:incompressible-limit}.
 This completes the global existence part.